dougsweetser/Q/docs/QM/bracket_notation.md

 field of quaternions that is harnessed to solve problems.
-It is my opinion that since the product of a transpose of a quaternion with a quaternion already has the properties of a norm in a Hilbert space, there is no need to imbed quaternions again within another Hilbert space.
+It is my opinion that since the product of a transpose of a quaternion with a quaternion already has the properties of a norm in a Hilbert space, there is no need to embed quaternions again within another Hilbert space.
 I like a close shave with Occam's razor.